Internal Audit Definition

-- Examination of Financial and Operating Information – Internal auditors may review the means used to measure the financial and other information.
+- Examination of Financial and Operating Information – They may review the means used to measure the financial and other information.
 He may make inquiries for transaction balances and other specific matters.

-- Review of Operating Activities – Internal auditor has to review the operating activities of an organization, for example, Examination of purchase, Production, HR dept and also to check that whether these departments are efficient, effective and economical.
+- Review of Operating Activities – They have to review the operating activities of an organization, for example, Examination of purchase, Production, HR dept and also to check that whether these departments are efficient, effective and economical.

-- Review of Compliance with Laws and Regulation – The Internal auditor is required to examine whether the organization is following the laws and regulations.
+- Review of Compliance with Laws and Regulation – They are required to examine whether the organization is following the laws and regulations.

-- Governance – Internal auditors may check whether an entity is following ethical values and whether they are fair or not.
+- Governance – They may check whether an entity is following ethical values and whether they are fair or not.
 He should always suggest measures to improve the same.

-- Risk Management – The internal auditor should guide the management in improving the risk management system.
+- Risk Management – They should guide the management in improving the risk management system.

 - More Effective Management – It helps a company’s management to manage it more effectively.
 An internal auditor can identify the shortcomings in the internal controls and operations of the company if any.
 This gives the management some useful insights that are vital for achieving the company’s goals.

-- Concurrent Review – The internal audit gives a unique opportunity of conducting a self-review of the performances beforehand.
+- Concurrent Review – It gives a unique opportunity of conducting a self-review of the performances beforehand.
 They do not have to wait for the end of the year to review the company’s performance.
 This helps them change/improve their processes and correct their mistakes which better prepares them for the external audit at the end for the year.

 - Improvement if Staff Performance – Due to frequent checks, the staff always remains on the toes due to the fear that the internal auditor may catch their mistakes almost immediately.
 This ensures an improvement in their efficiency and performance which becomes a good habit over a period of time.
 Moreover, for honest employees who are already on track, it acts as a morale booster.